dgaydukov/cert-spring5/files/spring5.md

 So when you create a class from `WebApplicationInitializer` it get hooked by `SpringServletContainerInitializer` which in turn get hooked by tomcat and that's why you implement it, and not directly `ServletContainerInitializer`.

+If you have spring boot project, that you are going to build into war, it has a class `SpringBootServletInitializer` which implements `WebApplicationInitializer`, so you don't have to write your own implementation.
+You will have main entry point, and spring boot will do this under the hood.

 ###### Spring Boot
 In spring boot you have 2 new events.
 You can register them in `resources/META-INF/spring.factories`.
 Just add these 2 lines
 ```